dilarafulin/KitchenChaos/README.md

 - Clone the repository,
 - Open the project using Unity Hub (I used Unity 6000.0.36f1 version),
-- Open the MainmMenuScene, press Play to start the game
+- Open the MainMenuScene, press Play to start the game

 NOTES

 This project was developed for learning purposes by following a tutorial and enhancing it with personal improvements to better understand game development concepts.